 Unemployment Rate in Singapore averaged 2.45 percent from 1986 until 2022, reaching an all time high of 6.00 percent in the first quarter of 1986 and a record low of 1.40 percent in the second quarter of 1990.
 This page provides the latest reported value for - Singapore Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Singapore Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Unemployment Rate in Singapore is expected to be 2.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Singapore to stand at 2.30 in 12 months time.
-In the long-term, the Singapore Unemployment Rate is projected to trend around 2.40 percent in 2020, according to our econometric models.
+Unemployment Rate in Singapore is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Singapore Unemployment Rate is projected to trend around 2.20 percent in 2023, according to our econometric models.